prezly/clubhouse-export-tool/README.md

 3. Put Clubhouse access token into the `.env` file.

-   - Go to your Clubhouse dashboard.
+   - Go to your Clubhouse dashboard

    - Navigate to Settings > My Account > API Tokens and generate an environment-specific token.
      See Clubhouse documentation on obtaining a token: https://help.clubhouse.io/hc/en-us/articles/205701199-Clubhouse-API-Tokens

-   - Paste the token into `.env` replacing "paste-your-token-here" text.
+   - Paste the token into `.env` replacing "paste-your-token-here" text

 ## Usage